 - Lemon and apple cider – Prepare lemon slices and soak them in apple cider vinegar.
 Allow this to stand for 14 days.
 Then the lemon slices would become extremely high on acid content as it would soak in the apple cider vinegar too.
 Then the lemon slices are to be applied on the warts.
 The HPV causing the warts would not be able to survive in such acidic condition and the wart would fall off.
 This method one of the more potent home remedies for the removal of warts.

 - Calendula – This herb has a dual attacking capability and is also one of the more potent home remedies.
 Prepare a strong tea of Calendula and this can be applied to the affected areas and also ingested.

 Use the duct tape method. combine tape and apple cider vinegar.
 Keep the warts covered.
 This method really does work and many have sworn by its effectiveness.
 The treated warts will become hard, darken in color and eventually go away or come away.

 Finally you should not pick your warts ever as it results in the spread of the disease.
 Another common mistake that people generally do is that they chew their fingernails while having warts which is not a healthy practice.
 I hope these tips helped you to understand how to remove hand warts effectively.

 Free Ebook Related to Warts

-To get this ebook and over one hundred more for free, just join my free newsletter here!
+To get ebooks delivered to your email each week, just join my free newsletter here!